digicatapult/sqnc-process-management/CONTRIBUTING.md

 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 - **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 - **Describe the current behaviour** and **explain which behaviour you expected to see instead** and why.
-- **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of dscp-process-management which the suggestion is related to.
+- **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of veritable-process-management which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-- **Explain why this enhancement would be useful** to most dscp-process-management users.
+- **Explain why this enhancement would be useful** to most veritable-process-management users.
 - **List some other text editors or applications where this enhancement exists.**
-- **Specify which version of dscp-process-management you're using.** You can get the exact version from the version attribute within package.json.
+- **Specify which version of veritable-process-management you're using.** You can get the exact version from the version attribute within package.json.
-- **What's the name and version of the OS you've deployed dscp-process-management to**?
+- **What's the name and version of the OS you've deployed veritable-process-management to**?

 ### Pull Requests

 The process described here has several goals:

-- Maintain dscp-process-management's quality
+- Maintain veritable-process-management's quality
 - Fix problems that are important to users
-- Enable a sustainable system for dscp-process-management's maintainers to review contributions
+- Enable a sustainable system for veritable-process-management's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: